simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 fulfill the order of the Dalai Lama.
 Or it may happen that the governor suggests to us to arrest the local Major and to take him bound to Lhasa.
 At such a possible turn of affairs the Major lowers his tone and becomes more civil.

 Before Saga-dzong are two unexpected passes.
-One is shown on the maps; but the other, a larger one of more than twenty thousand feet, is not indicated.
+One is shown on the maps; but the other, a larger one of more than 20,000 feet, is not indicated.
 This road is shown on the maps only by a faint outline.
 Evidently no one ever traversed it.
 There is the other customary southern road.
 But the Tibetan government sends us through this unexplored northern path.

 On the way the Elders refuse to give us animals and again, instead of the passport of the governors, they ask us to send a letter with our seal everywhere.
 For our wax seal makes a greater impression.